resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Naturally, on the the Research Cloud a security group selects what network traffic that can pass.

-    Try to draw something like the following on a white board as you talk...
+**Demonstrate:** Try to draw something like the following on a white board as you talk...

     +-----------+    Network              +--------------+
     |           |                         |              |